The complete guide to blowfish encryption algorithm.Everything you need to know about Blowfish Encryption Algorithm.

 Although you may think of it as a beautiful fish in the aquarium, Blowfish is also an encryption method that is a very strong weapon against hackers and cybercriminals.
 It is used in a wide array of products, including some secure e-mail encryption tool, backup software, password management tools, and TiVo.

-What is Blowfish Encryption Algorithm?
+What Is The Blowfish Encryption Algorithm?

 Blowfish is an algorithm which was developed by Bruce Schneier in 1993 to replace DES.
 This symmetric cipher splits messages into blocks of 64 bits and encrypts them individually.
 And later it was named as Blowfish Encryption Algorithm.